logan7557/hello-world/README.md

 # hello-world
 My first repository
 hii everyone
-This is Logan,I am interested in Cyber Security.....yet a beginner!
+this is Logan,I am interested in Cyber Security.....yet a beginner!